MicrosoftDocs/learn/learn-pr/azure/release-ignite-azure-commercial/includes/purchase-azure-savings-plan-for-compute.md

 You can purchase savings plans by using the Azure portal.
 You have two available payment options—pay all upfront or monthly.
 The monthly payment option divides the total cost of the savings plan evenly over each month of the term.
 The total cost of up-front and monthly savings plans is the same, with no extra fees when you choose to pay monthly.

+> [!Note]
-![Note]: Savings plan commitments are priced in local currency for EA customers and in USD for MCA/MPA customers.
+> Savings plan commitments are priced in local currency for EA customers and in USD for MCA/MPA customers.
 For MCA/MCP customers transacting in currencies other than USD, billing follows standard currency rules based on the monthly invoice on which the charge is issued.
 Effectively, monthly payment amounts may vary, depending on the current month's market exchange rate for the customer’s local currency.

 ### Savings plans purchase permissions